pboivin/twill-form-templates/README.md

 ];
 ```

-When we create a page with the `legal` template, prefill the block editor with 1 `text` blocks.
+When we create a page with the `legal` template, the block editor will be prefilled with 1 `text` block.

-When we create a page with the `custom_pages` template, prefill the block editor with 4 blocks.
+When we create a page with the `custom_page` template, the block editor will be prefilled with 4 blocks.

 ## Extending the Package Views